taikoxyz/simple-taiko-node/README.md

 # simple-taiko-node

-Start your own Taiko node with one line command.
+Start your Taiko node with one line command.

 ## Prerequisite